civican/legisinfo/44-1/bills/S-12/bill_text.md

     any other factors that the court considers relevant.

-> **Explanatory Note**:
-> Existing text of subsection 490.027(1):
-> *Existing Text*:
-> > The court shall make an order terminating the obligation if it is satisfied that the person has established that the impact on them of continuing the obligation, including on their privacy or liberty, would be grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of crimes of a sexual nature, to be achieved by the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`.

 ### Section 17

 Subsection 490.02902(1) of the Act is replaced by the following:

 ### Section 490.02902

-  **(1)** The Attorney General of a province, or the minister of justice of a territory, may serve a person with a notice in Form 54 only if the person arrived in Canada **on or** after **April 15, 2011** and they were convicted of or found not criminally responsible on account of mental disorder for an offence outside Canada — other than a service offence as defined in subsection 2(1) of the `National Defence Act` — that is, in the opinion of the Attorney General or minister of justice, equivalent to an offence referred to in paragraph (a) of the definition **primary** offence in subsection 490.011(1).
+  **(1)** The Attorney General of a province, or the minister of justice of a territory, may serve a person with a notice in Form 54 only if the person arrived in Canada on or after April 15, 2011 and they were convicted of or found not criminally responsible on account of mental disorder for an offence outside Canada — other than a service offence as defined in subsection 2(1) of the `National Defence Act` — that is, in the opinion of the Attorney General or minister of justice, equivalent to an offence referred to in paragraph (a) of the definition primary offence in subsection 490.011(1).

-> **Explanatory Note**:
-> Existing text of subsection 490.02902(1):
-> *Existing Text*:
-> > The Attorney General of a province, or the minister of justice of a territory, may serve a person with a notice in Form 54 only if the person arrived in Canada after the coming into force of this subsection and they were convicted of or found not criminally responsible on account of mental disorder for an offence outside Canada — other than a service offence as defined in subsection 2(1) of the `National Defence Act` — that is, in the opinion of the Attorney General or minister of justice, equivalent to an offence referred to in paragraph (a) of the definition **designated offence** in subsection 490.011(1).

 ### Section 18

 Paragraph 490.02904(3)(d) of the Act is replaced by the following:

-applies for life if, **on April 15, 2011** or before **or** after **that day**, the person was convicted of, or found not criminally responsible on account of mental disorder for, more than one offence **outside Canada that is, in the opinion of the Attorney General of the province or minister of justice of the territory, equivalent to an offence** referred to in paragraph (a) of the definition **primary** offence in subsection 490.011(1) and if more than one of those offences is listed in the notice.
+applies for life if, on April 15, 2011 or before or after that day, the person was convicted of, or found not criminally responsible on account of mental disorder for, more than one offence outside Canada that is, in the opinion of the Attorney General of the province or minister of justice of the territory, equivalent to an offence referred to in paragraph (a) of the definition primary offence in subsection 490.011(1) and if more than one of those offences is listed in the notice.

-> **Explanatory Note**:
-> Relevant portion of subsection 490.02904(3):
-> *Existing Text*:
-> > If subsection (2) does not apply, the obligation
-> >
-> > applies for life if, before or after the coming into force of this paragraph, the person was convicted of, or found not criminally responsible on account of mental disorder for, more than one offence referred to in paragraph (a), (c), (c.1), (d), (d.1) or (e) of the definition **designated offence** in subsection 490.011(1) or referred to in paragraph (a) or (c) of the definition **designated offence** in section 227 of the `National Defence Act` and if more than one of those offences is listed in the notice.

 ### Section 19